 Travelling Taught Me We Are All The Same

-During travel, meeting new people becomes an everyday ritual.
+During travelling, meeting new people becomes an everyday thing.
 Every now and then you make a new friend.
-From Buddhists to Muslims to Hindus – you meet them all, not to mention people with every skin color imaginable.
-Your values may differ from theirs, but when you engage in a conversation over the dinner table, or during a breakfast, you eventually realize how we’re all coming from the same place, and are, after all, not so different.
+From Buddhists to Muslims to Hindus – you meet them all, not to mention people with every skin colour imaginable.
+Your values may differ from theirs, but when you engage in a conversation on a dinner tablet, you realize how we’re all coming from the same place, and are, after all, not so different.
 You share similar jokes that you had learned during your school days.
-You moreover realise that you want to hug and cry over same things as the other person, despite living thousands of miles away for all your life.
+You moreover realise that you want to hug and cry over same things as the other person, despite having a complete different cultural background.